Keyfactor/azurekeyvault-orchestrator/rbac.md

 ### Configure Role Based Access Control (RBAC)

-In order to illustrate the minimum permissions that the authenticating entity (service principal or managed identity) requires we have created 3 seperate custom role definitions that you can use as a reference when creating an RBAC role definition in your Azure environment.
+In order to illustrate the minimum permissions that the authenticating entity (service principal or managed identity) requires we have created 3 separate custom role definitions that you can use as a reference when creating an RBAC role definition in your Azure environment.

 The reason for 3 definitions is that certain orchestrator jobs, such as Create (new KeyVault) or Discovery require more